Jd8111997/LLM-Agent-for-restaurant-review-analysis/README.md

 Large Language Models (LLMs) are extremely flexible tools and are effective in tasks that require understanding human language.
 Their pretraining procedure, which involves next token prediction on vast amounts of text data, enables them to develop an understanding of syntax, grammar, and linguistic meaning.
 One strong use case is the ability to analyze large amounts of unstructured text data, allowing us to derive insights more efficiently.

 ### Objective
 This project will focus on leveraging LLM capabilities in the context of restaurant reviews.
-We provide the file `restaurant-data.txt` which contains all of the restaurant reviews required for this task.
+The file `restaurant-data.txt` which contains all of the restaurant reviews required for this task.
 These reviews are qualitative.
 Within the rest of the project, we will be using the AutoGen framework to fetch restaurant reviews, summarize these reviews to extract scores for each review, and finally aggregate these scores.
-Your end solution will be able to answer queries about a restaurant and give back a score.
+Our end solution will be able to answer queries about a restaurant and give back a score.

 Here are some example queries: "How good is Subway as a restaurant" or "What would you rate In N Out?".
 Note that the restaurant names provided in the queries may not exactly match the exact syntax in `restaurant-data.txt` (like the query having the restaurant name in lower case).
-We will only run queries on valid restaurants, so no queries that contain invalid restaurants/structures will be tested.

 The format is that each review is on a new line, and each line begins with the restaurant name.
 You'll notice that each review is qualitative, with no mention of ratings, numbers, or quantitative data.
 However, each review has a series of adjectives which nicely correspond to the ratings 1, 2, 3, 4, and 5, allowing you to easily associate a score for food quality and service quality for each restaurant.